Supreme Court of India: Pending cases

-According to Supreme Court newsletter, there are 58,519 cases pending in the Supreme Court, out of which 37,385 are pending for more than a year, at the end of 2011.
-Excluding connected cases, there are still 33,892 pending cases.
-Per the latest pendency data made available by the Supreme Court, the total number of pending cases in the Supreme Court as on 1 November 2017 is 55,259 which includes 32,160 admission matters (miscellaneous) and 23,099 regular hearing matters.
-In May 2014, former chief justice of India, Justice R.M.
-Lodha, proposed to make Indian judiciary work throughout the year (instead of the present system of having long vacations, specially in the higher courts) in order to reduce pendency of cases in Indian courts; however, per this proposal there is not going to be any increase in the number of working days or working hours of any of the judges and it only meant that different judges would be going on vacation during different periods of the year per their choice; but, the Bar Council of India rejected this proposal mainly because it would have inconvenienced the advocates who would have to work throughout the year.
-More over, various time frames specified in 'code of civil procedure' are also diluted by Supreme Court judgements to give the courts right to endlessly adjourn the cases.
-The International Bar Association cited that access to speedy justice faces a serious crisis.
+As per the Supreme Court newsletter, at the end of 2011, there were 58,519 cases pending in the Supreme Court, of which 37,385 had been pending for more than a year.
+Excluding connected cases, there were 33,892 pending cases before the Court.
+The number of pending cases dropped slightly to 55,259 by 2014.
+In May 2014, Chief Justice R.M.
+Lodha, proposed to make the Indian judiciary work throughout the year (instead of the present system of vacations) in order to reduce the pendency of cases in Indian courts.
+As per the proposal, the working days and hours would remain the same, and different judges would be going on vacation during different periods of the year of their choosing.
+However, the Bar Council of India rejected this proposal because it would have inconvenienced the advocates who would have had to work throughout the year and possibly with different judges.
+The Code of Civil Procedure has been diluted by Supreme Court judgements over time to give the courts the right to endlessly adjourn cases.
+As per the International Bar Association, this resulted in a serious crisis in access to speedy justice.